biemster/gasr/README.md

 ##### Intro:
 This is a proof of concept how to write code against the libsoda library found in the Chrome browser, which uses it for Live Transcribe.
 It's not a full application, but it will write out a live transcription to stdout of audio fed through stdin using for example ALSA or SoX.
+SoX for real-time audio is actually not real-time enough, and results in a lot of warning messages about a lagging pipeline.
+Good results are obtained with `ecasound`.

 ##### Prepare:
 Get a copy of libsoda from Chrome for your platform.
 At the time of this writing only Windows and OSX libraries are available,